profweston/School_District_Analysis/README.md

 ## Summary

-In summary, there was little change in the school district analysis after the reading and math scores for the nigth grade at Thomas High School were reaplaced with NaNs.
+In summary, there was little change in the school district analysis after the reading and math scores for the ninth grade at Thomas High School were replaced with NaNs.
 The following observations can be made:

 1. The overall passing percentage for Thomas High School decreased 0.3%.
 2. The overall passing percentage for district also decreased by 0.3%